|

 DEROSA fur clip, as is with one stem missing,

-stones and clear rhinestone accents, along with green enameled leaves.
+rhinestones and clear rhinestone accents, along with green enameled leaves.

 Sadly,